Skip to content

 The following example illustrates KITE's most general type of short-range disorder, which includes both atomic defects (vacancies) and bond modifications.
 This type of disorder can be added as an object of the class kite.StructuralDisorder.
 The procedure is analogous to adding a hopping term to the Pybinding lattice object.

-For the sake of clarity, let us first define sublattices that will compose the disorder.
+Let us begin by defining the sublattices that will constitute the disorder.
 In this case we are not restricted to a single unit cell:

 # define a node in a unit cell [i, j] selecting a single sublattice